ecdogaroglu/ecdogaroglu/README.md

 - ⚡ Fun fact: ...
 -->

-My start to coding has been rather unorthodox, where I took Interactive Arts & Algorithmic Design classes during my bachelor's, after being mesmerized by the data sculptures of Refik Anadol.
+I started coding with Interactive Arts & Algorithmic Design classes during my bachelor's, after being mesmerized by the data sculptures of Refik Anadol.
 There, I became accustomed to software like Processing (Java based) and Touchdesigner (Python based) and built a graphical real-time tuner that can identify multiple frequencies in sound using Fourier transformation.

 Later, during my professional life, I have utilized the power of automation and natural language processing to take the game to the next level.